AndreasHGK/BankNotes/README.md

 You will need EconomyAPI for this to work!

+This is just a simple, but fun plugin.

 All notes from v1.0.0 won't be recognized in v1.1.0 or later!
 This plugin is now v2.0.0 and is complete.
 I've now added everything planned and more and i have no more ideas for the plugin so i can now truely call it complete.
 If you do have a good idea feel free to suggest it.
 If there are any bugs, please report them and i will fix them as soon as possible.